brimdata/zui/CONTRIBUTING.md

 We want to prevent technology giants from using the Polyform Perimeter license covered code to create replacement offerings of our projects.

-The overwhelming majority of Brim or Zed users and developers will not be restricted by this license, including those using Brim or Zed in commercial settings.
+The overwhelming majority of Zui or Zed users and developers will not be restricted by this license, including those using Zui or Zed in commercial settings.

 The use of the source-available Polyform Perimeter license prevents use